 |Home » TECHNOLOGY » Research and Development » R&D funding for wind energy » Support at EC level|

-Historically, research and development funding to wind energy and other renewable energy technologies have been a fraction of the funding to conventional energies.
+Historically, research and development funding to wind energy and other renewable energy technologies has been a fraction of the funding to conventional energies.
 According to the IEA, over the period from 1974–2002, nuclear energy research financing was approximately three and a half times greater than that dedicated to renewable energy.
-The technology achievements in wind energy are even more impressive given that the sector has received a mere 1% of energy research funding in the IEA countries in the three decades between 1974 and 2002.
-In the same period, nuclear energy received 58% or $175 billion, and fossil fuels 13% (see Figure 7.1).
+The technology achievements in wind energy are even more impressive given that the sector has received a mere 1 per cent of energy research funding in the IEA countries in 1974-2002.
+In the same period, nuclear energy received 58 per cent, or $175 billion, and fossil fuels 13 per cent (see Figure 7.1).

 Energy research funding in the EU has decreased dramatically and is currently at one-fourth of the level in 1980, according to the European Commission.
 Furthermore, the dominant part of EU research funding continues to be allocated to nuclear energy.
 In its first review of EU energy policies, the IEA called for the EU to change its priorities:

-“The current Framework Programme allocates €1.95 bn, or almost 40% of the energy funding, to nuclear fusion, a technology that is only expected to contribute past 2050.
-It will be important for the achievement of the EU climate change targets that this funding allocation is revised at the earliest possible opportunity, and that funding for non-nuclear energy research and development is increased significantly,” stated the IEA in September 2008.
+'The current Framework Programme allocates €1.95 billion, or almost 40 of the energy funding, to nuclear fusion, a technology that is only expected to contribute past 2050.
+It will be important for the achievement of the EU climate change targets that this funding allocation is revised at the earliest possible opportunity, and that funding for non-nuclear energy research and development is increased significantly' (IEA in September 2008).

 The EU FP7 Euratom programme allocates €1,947 million to nuclear fusion, €287 million to nuclear fission and €517 million to nuclear research activities of the Joint Research Centre (JRC).
 In total, EU nuclear energy research funding totals €2.75 billion over the five-year period 2007-2011 or €550 million per year.